 I take heart in the knowledge that I am not alone in wondering just what happened to this beautiful siren.
 All over the world, people just as (crack potted) dedicated as me are posing the same question.
 Where did she go?
 Does she still sing?
 Is she actually alive??

 One can but live in hope...

 Update - February 27th 2016: This post just never gets old does it.
 Quite by accident, I have discovered the secret "Fishermen" gig as a YouTube video.
-Clocking in at just over an hour, this gig was captured in 1988 in a Copenhagen nightclub and features Rachel in all her gorgeous glory.
+Clocking in at just over an hour, this gig was captured in 1988 in a Copenhagen nightclub and features a number of the DSOT lineup.